This Young Roots project, supported by the Heritage Lottery Fund and the

 people, places and episodes in the Gilgamesh epic.

-narrative website on which a 21st century version of the Gilgamesh epic is
+narrative website in which a 21st-century version of the Gilgamesh epic will be

 ZIPANG vision inspires the